NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests cover all possible logical paths in your function

 **Documentation**
-- [ ] Passes `precommit`.
-To set up on your local, run `pre-commit install` from the top level of the repository.
-To manually run pre-commits, use `pre-commit run --all-files` and re-add any changed files before committing again and pushing.
 - [ ] Docstrings have been added to all new functions ([Documentation Standards](https://geocat.ucar.edu/pages/contributing.html#422-documentation))
 - [ ] Docstrings have updated with any function changes
 - [ ] Internal functions have a preceeding underscore (`_`) and have been added to `docs/internal_api/index.rst`